 B is for Belief.
 It’s the thought you have about the event that leads to the behavior.
 Patrice believed she needed a reward for getting through her day.

 C is for Consequence.
 It’s the outcome of your thought process.
 For Patrice, the consequence of believing she needed a reward was to eat a sweet treat after work.

 The good news for Patrice and the rest of us is we have control over our thoughts.

 Once you’ve identified your capital-B Belief, you have the ability to examine it and decide if it’s logical.
 If it’s not, you can choose to believe something else, which in turn changes your capital-C Consequence.
 You can change your behavior by changing the way you think.

 Patrice realized eating a sweet treat didn’t address her stress from her day in the long run.
 Sure, she felt better for a few minutes, but then the health impact of the snacking stressed her out even more.

-Patrice and her Arivale Coach brainstormed some alternative Beliefs that could stem from her stressful day.
-Patrice landed on the idea of self-care–since that’s what her regular treats were trying to get at anyway–and realized she could take care of herself without the sweets.
+Patrice brainstormed some alternative Beliefs that could stem from her stressful day with an Arivale Coach.
+She landed on the idea of self-care–since that’s what her regular treats were trying to get at anyway–and realized she could take care of herself without the sweets.

 Success with new beliefs